LibEMG/libemg/docs/source/documentation/introduction/intro_doc.md

 <h3 style="background-color:#FFA8AD;padding-left: 10px;"> Evaluation </h3>

 System evaluation is a crucial part of evaluating the performance of any EMG control system.
 The two evaluation techniques are **offline** and **online** evaluation. **This module provides programmers with a means to extract common offline evaluation metrics.** Online evaluation is application dependent, so this toolkit does not directly address this issue.
-This module stands independently from the others and can be leveraged for any feature extraction task.
+This module stands independently from the others and can be leveraged for any offline evluation tasks.

 # Contributing
 We invite all those interested in contributing to this toolkit to do so.
 Feel free to reach out to the authors if you have any questions.
 The repo is open-sourced and can be found [here](https://github.com/eeddy/unb_emg_toolbox).
 For any bugs, improvements, or suggestions please create an issue and we will review it as soon as possible.